 The 2019 Oslo Architecture Triennale will explore new ways of shaping our society through debating, questioning and experimenting with the ideas of Degrowth.
 In this interview, two of the curators talk about how they define Degrowth from an architect’s point of view, and how the movement might affect architectural practice.

 For centuries our society has been seduced by the idea that growth is always good.
 Today, we are familiar with the cost of that growth: Global warming, social inequality and vast migration, to mention a few.
 The curatorial team of Oslo Architecture Triennale 2019 are inviting us to explore a new way of thinking under the banner of Degrowth – the idea that by radically reducing our consumption and production we might in fact be happier and more capable of taking care of our planet and ourselves.
-The 2019 team consists of British architect Maria Smith and design educator Matthew Dalziel of Interrobang in London, British critic and think tank director, Phineas Harper and Norwegian urban researcher and artist, Cecilie Sachs Olsen.
+The 2019 team consists of British architects Maria Smith and Matthew Dalziel of Interrobang in London, British critic and think tank director, Phineas Harper and Norwegian urban researcher and artist, Cecilie Sachs Olsen.
 We spoke to two of the curators about what Degrowth means from an architect’s point of view and how it affects architectural practice.

 The Austrian social philosopher André Gorz first introduced the term Degrowth in the 1970s.
 How do you define the term today?